vfarcic/devops26/manuscript/17-progressive-delivery.md

   Type    Reason Age   From    Message
   ----    ------ ----  ----    -------
 ...
   Normal  Synced 3m32s flagger New revision detected!
-Scaling up jx-go-demo-6.jx-staging Normal  Synced 3m2s  flagger Starting canary analysis for jx-go-demo-6.jx-staging Normal  Synced 3m2s  flagger Advance jx-go-demo-6.jx-staging canary weight 20 Normal  Synced 2m32s flagger Advance jx-go-demo-6.jx-staging canary weight 40 Normal  Synced 2m2s  flagger Advance jx-go-demo-6.jx-staging canary weight 60 Normal  Synced 92s   flagger Advance jx-go-demo-6.jx-staging canary weight 80 Normal  Synced 92s   flagger Copying jx-go-demo-6.jx-staging template spec to jx-go-demo-6-primary.jx-staging Normal  Synced 62s   flagger Routing all traffic to primary Normal  Synced 32s   flagger Promotion completed!
-Scaling down jx-go-demo-6.jx-staging
+Scaling up jx-jx-progressive.jx-staging Normal  Synced 3m2s  flagger Starting canary analysis for jx-jx-progressive.jx-staging Normal  Synced 3m2s  flagger Advance jx-progressive.jx-staging canary weight 20 Normal  Synced 2m32s flagger Advance jx-progressive.jx-staging canary weight 40 Normal  Synced 2m2s  flagger Advance jx-progressive.jx-staging canary weight 60 Normal  Synced 92s   flagger Advance jx-progressive.jx-staging canary weight 80 Normal  Synced 92s   flagger Copying jx-progressive.jx-staging template spec to jx-progressive-primary.jx-staging Normal  Synced 62s   flagger Routing all traffic to primary Normal  Synced 32s   flagger Promotion completed!
+Scaling down jx-progressive.jx-staging
 ```

 If one of the last two events does not state `promotion completed`, please wait for a while longer for the process to finish and re-run the `kubectl describe` command.

 We can see that when the deployment was initiated, Flagger detected that there is a new `revision` (a new release).
 As a result, it started scaling the application.
 A while later, it initiated the analysis that consists of evaluations of the metrics (`request-success-rate` and `request-duration`) against the thresholds we defined earlier.
 Further on, we can see that it was increasing the weight every thirty seconds until it reached `80` percent.
 That number is vital given that it is the first iteration with the `weight` equal to or above the `maxWeight` which we set to `70` percent.
 After that, it did not wait for another thirty seconds.
 Instead, it replaced the definition of the `primary` template to the one used for `canary`.
 From that moment on, the `primary` was updated to the new release and all the traffic is being routed to it.
-Finally, the last event was the message that the `promotion` was `completed` and that the `canary` (`jx-go-demo-6.jx-staging`) was scaled down to zero replicas.
+Finally, the last event was the message that the `promotion` was `completed` and that the `canary` (`jx-progressive.jx-staging`) was scaled down to zero replicas.
 The last two events happened at the same time, so in your case, their order might be reverted.

 ![Figure 17-7: Canary deployment rollout](images/ch17/canary-rollout.png)